Memorable melodies, accessible anthems, music consumed on mass appeal. Pop music has always been music of the moment.

 Prince - Purple Rain (1984)

 One of pop’s most enigmatic masters, proving just how experimental the genre could be.
-Blending rock, R&B, gospel, and orchestral music, Purple Rain is an era-defining album which came with an aesthetic that Prince would be remembered for forever: 'The Purple One.'
+Blending rock, R&B, gospel, and orchestral music, Purple Rain is an era-defining album which came with an aesthetic that Prince would be forever remembered for: 'The Purple One.'
 The timeless title track became the go-to, heard booming from every 80's kid's ghettoblasters, capturing the attention of popular culture hook, line and sinker.

 Sade - Diamond Life (1984)